-A control room’s look could be changed over time.
-The process by which an operator could transform a control room was fairly simple, once compared by the Fifth Doctor to changing a “desktop theme”.
+A control room’s look could be changed over time, to suit one’s tastes and personality.
+(Songs of Love) The process by which an operator could transform a control room was fairly simple, once compared by the Fifth Doctor to changing a “desktop theme”.
 (Time Crash) On some occasions, a TARDIS was shown to manage the change itself.
-On two instances, the Doctor regenerated with extreme violence, destroying much of their control room; the TARDIS was able to completely redesign its interior and console room without the Doctor’s assistance.
+On two instances, The Doctor regenerated with extreme violence, destroying much of their control room; the TARDIS was able to completely redesign its interior and console room without The Doctor’s assistance.
 (The Eleventh Hour, The Ghost Monument)

-By the time of his eleventh incarnation, the Doctor’s console room had gone through at least twelve redesigns, though the TARDIS revealed that she had archived thirty versions.
-Once the control room was reconfigured, the Doctor’s TARDIS archived the old design “for neatness”, effectively “curating” a museum of control rooms — both those in the Doctor’s personal past and future.
+By the time of the Eleventh Doctor, the TARDIS console room had gone through at least twelve redesigns, though the TARDIS revealed that she had archived thirty versions.
+Once the control room was reconfigured, The Doctor’s TARDIS archived the old design “for neatness”, effectively “curating” a museum of control rooms — both those in The Doctor’s personal past and future.
 (The Doctor’s Wife)

 When the interior of the TARDIS used by the First Doctor was first seen by Ian Chesterton and Barbara Wright, it was a bright white room, with roundels on the walls and a large computer bank taking up a major part of the “back” wall.
 These computer banks contained the fault locator and various systems relating to navigational control.
 (An Unearthly Child, “The Dead Planet”) One wall consisted of white hexagons with roundels implemented on them.
 The Doctor was known to store brandy behind one of these roundels.
 (Twice Upon a Time)